Connect with us

 Spear Phishing

-In spear phishing, attackers use information about their intended victims to tailor their techniques, such as the content of their emails, to make their attack more convincing.
+In spear phishing definition, attackers use information about their intended victims to tailor their techniques, such as the content of their emails, to make their attack more convincing.
 To improve their chances of success, spear phishers target certain persons or groups inside an organization rather than the entire company.
 This type of attack targets a smaller subset of the population rather than a larger population as a whole.
 Obtaining sensitive information or illegal access to certain systems or accounts is the goal of spear phishing.
 Consider an example where the chief financial officer of a corporation receives an urgent request for wire transfer instructions in an email that seems to have come from a trustworthy colleague.

 Whaling